Samvesh/videoiq-rag-chatbot/README.md

 Limitations
 1. Transcripts Requirement: VideoIQ depends on YouTube having auto-generated or manual captions available.
 If disabled, a placeholder transcript is created.
-2. FFmpeg dependency: If ffmpeg is missing on your host machine's PATH, local Whisper audio transcription for Instagram Reels will fail, leaving an empty transcription warning.
+2. FFmpeg dependency: If ffmpeg is missing on your host machine's PATH, local audio transcription for Instagram Reels will fail, leaving an empty transcription warning.
 3. Scraper dependency: Instagram Reels metadata is scraped using Apify's actor.
 If Apify updates its selectors or you run out of credits, metadata counters default to 0, though transcription remains fully active.

 Challenges Faced During Development